-MFA’s drone investigations provide a disturbing glimpse of factory farming’s devastating impact on animals, the environment, and rural communities.
-Equipped with high-tech video cameras, drones fly above factory farms and slaughterhouses, capturing the nightmarish scale of these facilities.
+Mercy For Animals’ drone investigations provide a whole new perspective on factory farming’s devastating impact on animals, the environment, and rural communities.
+Equipped with high-tech video cameras, our drones fly above factory farms and slaughterhouses, capturing the nightmarish scale of these facilities.

-Drone footage has exposed large manure lagoons, piles of animal corpses, and warehouse-type sheds where animals suffer intensive crowding and confinement.
-Often going viral, MFA’s drone investigation videos have received tens of millions of views on social media.
+Our drone footage has exposed open-air cesspools of toxic animal waste, piles of animal corpses, and massive warehouses in which thousands of animals suffer intensive crowding and confinement.
+Often viral, our drone videos have amassed tens of millions of views on social media.

 Zoom-Camera Drone Reveals Disturbing Milk Production Secrets